RIW-TL/Transfer-learning/README.md

 - Packages: Our numerical study relied on the following packages: glmnet, ncvreg, ks, mvtnorm, bayesdistreg, Matrix and stringi.
 All these packages can be installed using conventional methods, such as input "iinstall.packages("package name") in R.

 # 3. Data Acquisition
 The analyzed real data has been provided in the file "data_all.RData".
+However, the data size is too large to upload.
+To solve the problem, we have uploaded the processed data (i.e., target-list.RData and source-list.RData).
+If one is desirable to view the raw data, please contact us with email: a1261110123@163.com

 # 4. Workflow Guide
 ## 4.1 Guide for simulation study